bioinfo-pf-curie/geniac/utils/docs/install.rst

 * ``make build_docker_images``

+For singularity:

-Recipes will be generated in ``build/workDir/results/singularity/deffiles``.
+* Recipes will be generated in ``build/workDir/results/singularity/deffiles``.

-Images will be generated in ``build/workDir/results/singularity/images``.
+* Images will be generated in ``build/workDir/results/singularity/images``.

-ADD DETAILS FOR DOCKER.
+For docker:

+* Recipes will be generated in ``build/workDir/results/docker/Dockerfiles``.
+* Images will be created in the registry.

 .. _install-test: